shanalikhan/code-settings-sync/README.md

 ![Get Unique Key](http://shanalikhan.github.io/img/github3.PNG)

-> You need to save this key for this extension for future use, and dont share this key with anyone as it will get your data without needing to logg in.
+> You need to save this key for this extension for future use, and don't share this key with anyone as it will get your data without needing to log in.

 ## Upload Your Settings For the first time